Brown-University-Library/bell/README.md

         - done: rerun 2017-07-03 -- now shows, appropriately, none

 - create new metadata objects
+    - TODO: update to use new-style BDR API params (eg. 'additional_rights' has to be in the 'rights' parameter, not at the top level)
     - tasks/metadata.run_enqueue_create_metadata_only_jobs()

     - to run (from `bell_code` directory)...